Andy4495/BoydPrinter/README.md

 -----

 Use the constructor to set up the pins used to interface with the calculator.
-A total of 11 output pins and 1 input pin are required.
+A total of 10 output pins and 1 input pin are required.
 For example,

     BoydPrinter myPrinter(2, 3, 4, 5, 6, 7, 8, 9, 15, 16, 14);

 The first 8 parameters correspond to output data lines D0 - D7.
-The final three parameters, in order, are: Interrupt output pin, PF (form feed) output pin, READY input pin.
+The final three parameters, in order, are: /INT (interrupt) output pin, PF (form feed) output pin, and /READY input pin.

-It is possible to use one less I/O pin by ignoring the READY pin.
+It is possible to use one less I/O pin by ignoring the /READY pin.
 This pin is an input to the Arduino and signals that the 80C49 is ready to receive printer data.
-When ignoring this pin, additional delays are added to the code to ensure that the data is properly transferred to the printer.
-To operate the printer in this manner, call the constructor with 11 parameters instead of 12 (i.e., leave out the READY pin value):
+When ignoring this pin, the library adds delays to ensure that the data is properly transferred to the printer.
+To operate the printer in this manner, call the constructor with 10 parameters instead of 11 (i.e., leave out the READY pin value):

     BoydPrinter myPrinter(2, 3, 4, 5, 6, 7, 8, 9, 15, 16);